coq/coq/doc/sphinx/using/libraries/writing.rst

    At least one of :n:`since` or :n:`note` must be present.
 If both are present, either one may appear first and they must be separated by a comma.
-If :n:`since` is present, it will be used in the warning name.
+If they are present, they will be used in the warning message, and :n:`since` will also be used in the warning name and categories.

    This attribute is supported by the following commands: :cmd:`Ltac`, :cmd:`Tactic Notation`, :cmd:`Notation`, :cmd:`Infix`, :cmd:`Ltac2`,